EvelynXZY/First-Python-DashBoard/docs/git.md

 1. Run step 2 in the previous section ("Run `git fetch upstream`...") before every working session to always have the most up to date instructions -- I might even add some helper code for folks to pull down if a lot of people are struggling with a certain aspect of the assignment.
     > More advanced git for the curious: We shouldn't get any [_merge conflicts_](https://docs.microsoft.com/en-us/visualstudio/version-control/git-resolve-conflicts?view=vs-2022) when running a fetch or pull since you shouldn't be editing the `docs` files I provide, and I shouldn't be editing any code you provide.
 It's common practice (and good practice) to run `git fetch` instead of `git pull` to avoid automatically merging changes that came from the remote repository, however, `git pull` may be used as a shortcut if you're sure about the changes.

-    > When pulling or fetching remote changes, you might be curious about what exactly has changed about the remote code before you merge it with your code base.
-Running `git fetch` followed by a `git status` or a `git diff` allows for an easy way for you to do this.
-However, if you do run `git fetch` instead of `git pull`, _don't forget to merge the changes_ with `git merge FETCH_HEAD`.

 2. Make sure you're on the right branch before you get started: `git branch` to see all your branches and `git checkout <branch name>` to switch branches.

 3. Not git-related, but don't forget to activate your virtual environment each session with `poetry shell`, or you will run into `ModuleNotFound` errors.
+Run `exit` to quit the virtual environment.

 4. **ABC - Always Be Committing**.
 Don't forget to make frequent commits so I can retroactively track the progress of your code as you worked on it.